 An STI might be the cause of your bleeding after sex (find out other symptoms of STIs).
 In one study, 5.6% of patients presenting with post-coital bleeding were diagnosed with HPV .
 Gonorrhea is another STI that can result in bloody discharge between periods , and bleeding from sex may be the result of chlamydia .

 Your doctor can run tests for STIs and provide medication or advice to help you deal with them.
-It’s important to remember that a sexually-transmitted infection isn’t a negative reflection on your character; although slut shaming (more on this) may make you feel like it is a bad thing.
+It’s important to remember that a sexually-transmitted infection isn’t a negative reflection on your character; although society may make you feel like it is (often called ‘slut shaming’, you can read more on the slut shaming phenomenon here).

 Even using condoms can’t prevent transmission of some STIs entirely.
 HPV is so prevalent that the Centers for Disease Control and Prevention notes 14 million people become infected with it annually .